-As an international, you are also obliged to contribute to the social security system.
-However, if you have privileged status, you may be exempt for contributing to the social security system.
-If you are an EU/EEA citizen or if you have residence permit, you usually have the same rights to social security benefits as Dutch nationals.
-But be aware that claiming social security benefits could lead to withdrawal of your right to reside in the Netherlands.
+Everyone living in the Netherlands has certain rights and responsibilities.
+If you are an EU/EEA citizen or you have a residence permit, you usually have the same rights to social security benefits as Dutch nationals.
+They also depend on the type of work contract you have.
+In order to receive these benefits, almost everyone is responsible for contributing to the social security system by paying income tax.
+However, be aware that claiming social security benefits might lead to the withdrawal of your right to reside in the Netherlands.

-Social security in the Netherlands is divided into 2 strands: national insurance and employee insurance.
-National insurance includes child benefit (AKW), old age pension (AOW), survivor benefit (Anw) and the Long-term Care Act (Wlz).
-Employee insurance includes unemployment benefits (WW), sick leave (Ziektewet) and disability benefits (WIA).
-Next to that, there is an extensive pension system.
+Social security in the Netherlands is divided into two groups: national insurance and employee insurance.
+There are four national insurance schemes: child benefit (AKW), old-age pension (AOW), survivor benefit (Anw), and the Long-term Care Act (Wlz).
+Employee insurance, on the other hand, covers three additional areas: unemployment benefits (WW), sick leave (Ziektewet), and disability benefits (WIA), each of which is detailed individually below.